Financial replicator dynamics: emergence of systemic-risk-averting strategies: Asymptotic approximation of the large networks

 The returns of the agents depend upon how other agents settle their liabilities to their connections/creditors.
 Thus our first step is to derive the solution of the clearing vector fixed point equations (\ref{Clearing vector}).
 Observe that the clearing vector $\{X_j\}_{j \in G_2}$ is the solution of the vector-valued random fixed point equations (\ref{Clearing vector}) in $n$-dimensional space (where $n$ is the size of the network), defined sample-path wise.

 \underline{Clearing vectors using results of \cite{Systemicrisk}:} Our financial framework can be analysed using the results of \cite{Systemicrisk}, as the details of the model match\footnote{Observe that $\alpha(1+\epsilon)/(\alpha+\epsilon) < 1$.} the assumptions of the paper.
-By \cite[Theorem 1]{Systemicrisk}, the aggregate claims converge almost surely to constant values (as the network size increases to infinity): { } where the common expected clearing value ${\bar x}^{ \infty}$ satisfies the following fixed point equation in one-dimension: { { } Further by the same Theorem, the clearing vectors converge almost surely to (asymptotically independent) random vectors: { { }
+By \cite[Theorem 1]{Systemicrisk}, the aggregate claims converge almost surely to constant values (as the network size increases to infinity):